Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in US

 U.S. Heating Oil Delivery Overview

-4,482,919 residences in U.S. heat their homes with heating oil.
+4,482,919 families in U.S. heat their homes with heating oil.
 This makes oil delivery essential, especially when U.S. temperatures drop as low as 21.3° F each winter.
-3% of U.S. households rely on number two heating oil delivery each winter.
+3% of U.S. homes are reliant on fuel oil delivery each winter.

 4% of U.S. Households Rely On Heating Oil Delivery Each Winter